Search for WA company’s sub-vessel continues in race against the clock

-The frenzied search for a deep-sea vessel that vanished on its way to the Titanic shipwreck is nearing a grim milestone: Oxygen in the craft is estimated to run out Thursday morning.
+The frenzied search for a deep-sea vessel that vanished on its way to the Titanic shipwreck has hit a grim milestone: Oxygen in the craft was estimated to run out Thursday morning.

 Pinpointing the 21-foot tourist submersible in a search area twice the size of Connecticut, bringing it to the surface and unbolting it to free its five passengers before limited oxygen, food and water run out has been a race against the clock.